SimonHarte/SpartanGrid/Documentation.md

 #### `grid-cell-set-equal`

-Generate a direct child selector `.g-cell` with the given width and, vertically align items to each other and add an optional vertical spacing.
+Generate a direct child selector `.g-cell` with the given width, vertically align items to each other and add an optional vertical spacing.

 **Params**